In this article:

 Social Engineering

 A scoring factor that measures your organization’s preparedness for attacks that manipulate users into divulging confidential information, providing network access, or enabling the deployment of malware.
 A phishing campaign is a typical example.
-Social Engineering has a Low weight.

 slot